Before the glow sets in, many expectant mums experience a far less glamorous side to pregnancy.

 “Juices are a bit higher on the glycaemic index so the fact they break down quite quickly can often help when you are feeling nauseous,” she says.

 “Also, rather than having something that is quite heavy on your stomach, having something lighter can be better.
-Eating a brown slice of toast with Vegemite – so the salty vegemite and that high GI bread – tends to work a lot better than a really grainy slice of toast, for example.”
+Eating a brown slice of toast with Vegemite – so the salty Vegemite and that high GI bread – tends to work a lot better than a really dense or grainy slice of toast, for example.”